top of page

 May 27, 2024

-Join us for an enchanting evening featuring Gwyneth Walkder's uplifting rendition of “How Can I Keep From Singing,” Ryan Murphy's soul-stirring arrangement of "Simple Gifts," and other timeless compositions such as "There Is a Fountain" by Dan Forrest and "Hark, I Hear the Harps Eternal" by Alice Parker.
+Join us for an enchanting evening featuring Gwyneth Walker's uplifting rendition of “How Can I Keep From Singing,” Ryan Murphy's soul-stirring arrangement of "Simple Gifts," and other timeless compositions such as "There Is a Fountain" by Dan Forrest and "Hark, I Hear the Harps Eternal" by Alice Parker.
 Led by the esteemed conductors Bryant Moxley, John Rutter, Melvin Unger, and David B. Weaver, this musical spectacle also includes Mozart's cherished works—Vesperae Solennes de Confessore and Mass in C Major, K. 317 "Coronation Mass."

 June 1, 2024, 1:00 PM